 - Abel Tasman National Park-A hiker's dream, this national park located on the northern tip of the country's southern island makes a great destination for some serious hiking!

 - Sky Tower-Visit the Sky Tower, the tallest free standing structure in the Southern Hemisphere.

-- Napier Art Deco-For the more arty traveller, there's the city of of Napier with its striking, distinctive architecture.
+- Napier Art Deco-For the more arty traveller, there's the city of Napier with its striking, distinctive architecture.
 Every February, there is the art deco weekend, an event dedicated to vintage style and cars.

 - Bay of Islands-A picturesque area containing over 144 islands with numerous secluded beaches and bays to enjoy.
 The place is bursting with things to do.
 There's the colourful marine life to discover, yachting, fishing or just plain lounging!

-- Milford sound-Located at the northernmost end of the Fiordland national park, Milford sound offers staggering coastal scenery, with a beautiful vista of towering mountains and dark waters.
+- Milford sound-Located at the northernmost end of the Fiordland National Park, Milford sound offers staggering coastal scenery, with a beautiful vista of towering mountains and dark waters.

 Holiday Extras Ltd is authorised and regulated by the Financial Conduct Authority.
 Registered address: Ashford Road, Newingreen, Kent CT21 4JF.
 Company number 01693250.

 Holiday Extras is underwritten by Travel Insurance Facilities plc which is authorised and regulated by the Financial Conduct Authority.
 Registered address: 2nd Floor, 1 Tower View, Kings Hill, West Malling, Kent, ME19 4UY.
 Company number 03220410.